softicar/sqml/README.md

 ### Building

-To build the source code, the the [SoftiCAR Platform](https://github.com/softicar/platform) needs to be available.
+To build the source code, the [SoftiCAR Platform](https://github.com/softicar/platform) needs to be accessible on [Maven Central](https://search.maven.org/).

 External dependencies are bundled by the `com.softicar.sqml.shared` subproject and dependency resolution is done by the [Gradle Build Tool](https://gradle.org/).
 To gather external dependencies, execute this:
 ```